digitalrebar/doc/arch/objects/provider.rst

 ~~~~~~~

 The Phantom provider is the default provider type for internal Rebar
 nodes.
-You will normally never see or operate on a node with the
+Normally, nodes will never be seen or be operating with the
 Phantom provider.

 Metal